gamesbook/protograf/docs/source/core_shapes.rst

             x=2.5, y=0.5, height=1, centre_shape=small_star)

-      At the start, a Star shape is defined by the lowercase ``star()`` command which means the shape is not drawn at this time but rather assigned to a named value - ``small_star`` so that it can be referred to further on.
+      At the start, a Star shape is defined by the lowercase ``star()``

+      A lowercase command means the shape is not drawn at this time but is assigned to a named value and can be referred to further on.

       Each of the other shapes in the script can now use this named shape as their ``centre_shape``.

-      Note that regardless of whether the primary shape's position is defined using ``x`` and ``y``, or  ``cx`` and ``cy``, the Star is still drawn in the centre of that shape.
+      Regardless of whether the primary shape's position is defined using ``x`` and ``y``, or  ``cx`` and ``cy``, the Star is still drawn in the centre of that shape.